jeremenichelli/jeremenichelli.github.io/_posts/2016-10-10-better-control-and-speed-react-render.md

 }
 ```

-You can get similar behaviors by returning `false` when the component should update or extending from `PureComponent` class as mentioned before, something that might not be possible the source of the component doesn't belong to your project.
+You can get similar behaviors by returning `false` when the component should update or extending from `PureComponent` class as mentioned before, something that might not be possible the source of the component doesn't belong to your codebase.

 ## Avoid anonymous references

 Not only returning React elements, other computational operations like loops can happen inside a render function.

-This power in combination with some short hand allowed from JavaScript itself can become a double-edge sword.

 ```js
 class Movies extends React.Component {